 - Korea-United States Journalists Exchange: For Korean and American journalists.
 Korean journalists travel to three cities in the United States; American journalists travel to three cities in South Korea.

 - Pakistan-United States Journalists Exchange: For Pakistani and American journalists.
 Pakistani journalists travel to the United States; American journalists travel to Pakistan.
 All journalists meet at the East-West Center in Honolulu, Hawaii for dialogue sessions before and after the program.
 Program concluded in 2014.

 - Regional Journalist Dialogues: Biennial 3-day dialogues for journalists from neighbor countries to discuss important and often sensitive regional issues and how regional media coverage can be improved.

-- Senior Journalists Seminar:"Bridging Gaps Between the United States and the Muslim World."
-For senior journalists with at least ten years of experience from the United States and select Asian countries; study tour destinations in the United States, Southeast Asia and South Asia are intended to enhance media coverage and elevate the public debate regarding religion and its role in the public sphere, specifically in regards to US-Muslim relations.
+- Senior Journalists Seminar:"Bridging Gaps in US Relations with the Muslim World."
+For senior journalists from the United States and countries with substantial Muslim populations; study tour destinations in the United States, Southeast Asia and South Asia are intended to enhance media coverage and elevate the public debate regarding religion and its role in the public sphere, specifically as it concerns US relations with the Muslim world.

 - US Presidential Election Reporting Seminar: For mid-career journalists; study tour to report before, during and after the US presidential election from key states in the American electoral system.